schaall/snake/README.md

 <br>

 # How to use
 When the environment is initialized the screen size (what you see) must be specified as well as the board size (obs space).
-If you would like to see how well the agent performs you can set a frame rate cap.
+If you would like to see how well the agent performs you can set a frame rate cap so you can actually view what is happening at a reasonable speed.
 ```
 snake_game = Snake(screen_size=800, board_size=20, max_fps=None) # Initialization
 snake_game.max_fps = 12 # Modifies the frame rate